Collegiate Assistant Professor

-The University of Chicago Society of Fellows is now accepting applications for four-year postdoctoral teaching appointments as Harper and Schmidt Fellows who hold the rank of Collegiate Assistant Professor.
-The Fellows are members of the College Faculty whose primary responsibility is to teach in the general education (Core) program.
+The College at the University of Chicago is now accepting applications for four-year postdoctoral teaching appointments as Harper and Schmidt Fellows who hold the rank of Collegiate Assistant Professor.
+Collegiate Assistant Professors are members of the College Faculty whose primary responsibility is to teach in the general education (Core) program.

 Core courses in the Humanities typically deal with fundamental issues and texts in history, philosophy, and literature.
-Currently, the Core is organized into seven year-long sequences: Readings in World Literature; Human Being and Citizen; Greece and Rome: Texts, Traditions, Transformations; Philosophical Perspectives on the Humanities; Media Aesthetics; Reading Cultures; and Language and the Human.
+Currently, the Core is organized into eight year-long sequences: Readings in World Literature; Human Being and Citizen; Greece and Rome: Texts, Traditions, Transformations; Philosophical Perspectives on the Humanities; Media Aesthetics; Reading Cultures; Poetry and the Human; and Language and the Human.
 For a description of these sequences see: https://societyoffellows.uchicago.edu/page/humanities-course-descriptions

 Core courses in the Social Sciences explore, on the basis of significant works, the fundamental concepts and the different modes of inquiry that have defined the social sciences in the modern period.
-Currently, Fellows teach in four of the year-long sequences into which the Core is organized: Self, Culture and Society; Classics of Social and Political Thought; Power, Identity, and Resistance; and Social Science Inquiry.
-Some Fellows also teach in the History of European Civilization Core sequence.
+Currently, Collegiate Assistant Professors teach in five of the year-long sequences into which the Core is organized: Self, Culture and Society; Classics of Social and Political Thought; Power, Identity, and Resistance; Global Society; and Social Science Inquiry.
+Some Collegiate Assistant Professors also teach in the History of European Civilization Core sequence.
 European Civilization is taught on the basis of intensive readings of significant primary source documents.

 For a description of these sequences see: https://societyoffellows.uchicago.edu/page/social-sciences-course-descriptions

-In most years, Fellows teach two courses (usually of identical preparation) for each of three quarters.
-Each Fellow also has the opportunity to design an independent course and each is eligible for one quarter of research sabbatical in the third year of residence.
-The annual salary for 2018-19 will be $69,500.
-The effective date for these teaching appointments is September 1, 2018.
+In most years, Collegiate Assistant Professors teach two courses (usually of identical preparation) for each of three quarters.
+Each Collegiate Assistant Professor also has the opportunity to design an independent course and each is eligible for one quarter of research sabbatical in the third year of residence.
+The position comes with an annual salary for 2020-21, of $72,307.80, carries full benefits, and an annual professional development fund of $5,000.
+The effective date for these teaching appointments is September 1, 2020.

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination at http://www.uchicago.edu/about/non_discrimination_statement/.